 |Shopping: Another Favorite Tourist Activities in Tanah Lot|

 Tanah Lot as a tourist attraction famous for tourists both domestic and foreign, besides known for his beautiful panorama and sunset is also famous for its art market.
 Tourists who visit Tanah Lot, other than to enjoy the beauty of the sunset, too many are used the time to shopping at the art market.
 Tanah Lot art market with a wide enough variety of products Balinese handicrafts.
-Souvenir shops lining ranging from parking to the side of the road to Tanah Lot tourism object.
+Souvenir shops lining ranging from parking to the side of the road to Tanah Lot.

 Many options handicraft products which can be found in the art market Tanah Lot.
 Starting from garment products to handicraft products made of wood, bamboo, silver, clay, and various kinds of other interesting accessories.
 In addition to typical Balinese handicrafts are also stores various famous brand clothing such as Billabong, Quiksilver, and others.